vsanka14/historical-weather-scraper/README.md

 # monthly-weather-scraper
-Get monthly weather data for any city in the world in json format.
+Get historical monthly weather data for any city in the world in json format.
+This program scrapes data from https://www.wunderground.com/history.

 # How to use